-Hocking County Early Intervention utilizes an evidenced-based approach to delivering Early Intervention Services called The Primary Service Provider Model where a team of professionals work together to provide assessment, evaluation, intervention, consultation and education in order to support children, families, and caregivers.
+Hocking County Early Intervention utilizes an evidenced-based approach to delivering Early Intervention Services called The Primary Service Provider Model. with this model, a team of professionals work together to provide assessment, evaluation, intervention, consultation, and education in order to support children, families, and caregivers.

 To learn more about this approach and the Hocking County team, view our brochure here:

 Your guide to finding phone numbers and contacts for assistance programs, organizations, and emergency services in our community.